Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: A Theoretical Model of Institutional Leeway

 For both outcome measures, the purely \emph{a priori} model predictions of the expected partisan bias do in fact correlate with the actual partisan bias of the plans that come out of each state's redistricting process.
-To what extent these correlations can tell us about the causal effects of reforms is of course another matter, and the primary question at issue in this paper.
+To what extent these correlations can tell us about the causal effects of reforms is of course another matter, and the primary question addressed in the next section.

 We also compare the equilibrium path in the model with the actual institution that drew the final map in each state.
 Because the moves by nature in the game are random, the actual equilibrium path may be a probabilistic mixture over multiple possible paths.
-We average these probabilities over the 100 draws of the game to arrive at an overall probability that a legislature, commission, or court draws the final map in each state, given its procedure and party control.
+We average these probabilities over the 200 draws of the game to arrive at an overall probability that a legislature, commission, or court draws the final map in each state, given its procedure and party control.

 Table~\ref{tbl-eq-path} compares the most likely final map-drawer, according to these probabilities, to the actual institution that drew the final redistricting plan.
-The correspondence is generally excellent, considering the predictions are made based on theory alone.
+The correspondence is generally excellent, considering that the predictions are made based on theory alone.
 There is a tendency, however, for the model to predict court-drawn maps when they are in fact drawn by legislatures.
 The overall likelihood of a court intervention is itself a model parameter that is varied across random draws, and as noted above the ranking of the states by leeway is basically unchanged by different parameter values.
 Therefore, we expect this tendency to over-predict court intervention to at most slightly understate the equilibrium value for states with court review, since a higher likelihood of intervention would tend to pull the equilibrium towards zero.